datajoint/workflow-zstack/README.md

 # DataJoint Workflow for ZStack

-The DataJoint Workflow for ZStack combines four DataJoint Elements for cell segmentation, volume registration, and cell matching - Elements Lab, Animal, Session, and ZStack.
+The DataJoint Workflow for ZStack combines five DataJoint Elements for cell segmentation, volume registration, and cell matching - Elements Lab, Animal, Session, Calcium Imaging, and ZStack.
 DataJoint Elements collectively standardize and automate data collection and analysis for neuroscience experiments.
 Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.
 This repository also provides